 2X Dynos in Public Beta

-Posted by Nicolas
+Posted over 2 years ago by Nicolas

 A dyno, the unit of computing power on Heroku, is a lightweight container running a single user-specified command.
 Today we’re announcing a dyno with twice the capacity: 2X dynos.